jadware/node-style-guide/Readme.md

 }
 ```

-### Name your closures
+### Name your anonymous functions

-Feel free to give your closures a name.
+Feel free to give your anonymous functions a name.
 It shows that you care about them, and
 will produce better stack traces, heap and cpu profiles.

 *Right:*